antoniobarbalau/antoniobarbalau.github.io/kernel.md

     >
     > — Shohaku Okumura, in "Living by Vow"

     Food cooked at home, as unprocessed as possible.
-At least 1.4g of protein per kg per day.
-At least 24g of high quality protein per meal.
-A healthy dose of vegetables and other sources of micronutrients.
-250ml of water per hour during the first 10 hours of wake time.
-250 additional ml of water for each hour of workout.
+At least 1.4g of protein per kg of body weight per day.
+At least 24g of high-quality protein per meal.
+A healthy portion of vegetables and other micronutrient sources.
+250ml of water per hour during the first 10 hours awake.
+An additional 250ml of water for each hour of exercise.
 No sugar.
 No alcohol.

 4. **Exercise**